-- I am, of course, dentally challenged with my adult braces so nothing at all sticky, gooey or hard for me and I tend to avoid things on the dark chocolate spectrum – unless I’m just seconds from a bathroom for a bit of emergency dental hygiene action.
+- I am, currently, dentally challenged with my adult braces so nothing at all sticky, gooey or hard for me and I tend to avoid things on the dark chocolate spectrum - unless I'm just seconds from a bathroom for a bit of emergency dental hygiene action.

 - #2 teenage son, come to think of it, is easy to please.

 So last weekend was a hot one.
 We're at that time of the year now where every waking (and sleeping) hour is a hot one (note - as I write, yesterday the UAE was in fact the hottest place in the world at 50.5°C. Ouch), but this day seemed to be particularly draining.
 We were all hot.
 We were all tired.
 We were all a little bit grumpy.

 It was too early to be 'wine o'clock' so a cool, indulgent, delicious shake felt like a treat that might lighten the mood and return us all to a full tank.
 Bring on the Healthy Chocolate and Peanut Butter Shake.

 Now you could easily believe that the velvety texture of this shake comes from a generous scoop of ice cream and that the chocolate element was masking a mountain of refined sugar but ...
 Ta Dah ... you'd be SO very wrong.
 This shake is packed with all the good stuff but tastes like you're being seriously naughty.

 Here's what you'll need -